-Based on the decision of the Board of Directors of Orascom Investment Holding held on July 9, 2020, it was approved to submit a detailed demerger project to be presented to the extraordinary general assembly of Orascom Investment Holding, as the project includes demerger of Orascom Investment Holding, into two companies, company with the same name of Orascom Investment Holding, which includes investments in companies operating in different fields, and a demerged company to be established called "Orascom Financial Holding" and includes investments in companies operating in non-banking financial services activities, namely Beltone Financial Holding (a subsidiary company) and Sarwa Capital (an associate company), and the affiliation of Beltone Financial Holding Company and Sarwa Capital Holding Company for Financial Investments, as well as the current account due to Orascom Investment Holding Company, is transferred from Victoire Investment Company to the demerged company.
+Based on the decision of the Board of Directors of Orascom Investment Holding held on July 9, 2020, it was approved to submit a detailed demerger project to be presented to the extraordinary general assembly of Orascom Investment Holding, as the project includes demerger of Orascom Investment Holding, into two companies, company with the same name of Orascom Investment Holding, which includes investments in companies operating in different fields, and a demerged company to be established called "Orascom Financial Holding" and includes investments in companies operating in non-banking financial services activities, namely Beltone Financial Holding (a subsidiary company) and Contact Financial Holding (Previously Sarwa Capital Holding Company) (an associate company), and the affiliation of Beltone Financial Holding Company and Sarwa Capital Holding Company for Financial Investments, as well as the current account due to Orascom Investment Holding Company, is transferred from Victoire Investment Company to the demerged company.

-On October 19, 2020, the Extraordinary General Assembly of Orascom Investment Holding, approved the demerger divide Orascom Investment Holding S.A.E. according to the horizontal demerger method with the book value of the share and to take separate financial statements for the financial year ended December 31, 2019, as a basis for the demerger date so that Orascom Investment Holding S.A.E. (the demerging Company) is existing and its issued capital shall be reduced by reducing the nominal value of its shares, provided that the demerging Company will be hold investments in various investment activities, and shall maintain its license as a company whose purpose is "to participate in the establishment of all joint stock companies or to recommend shares that issue securities or to increase their capital.", while the demerge resulted in the establishment of a new company in the name of Orascom Financial Holding S.A.E. (the demerged Company) in the form of an Egyptian joint stock company, subject to the provisions of the Capital Market Law No. 95 of 1992 and its executive regulations, and its purpose is to "participate in the establishment of companies that issue securities or increase their capital and that operate in the fields of non-banking financial activities."
-The companies resulting from the demerger shall be owned by the same shareholders of Orascom Investment Holding at the date of the execution of the demerger and with the same ownership percentages for each shareholder before the execution of the demerger.
+On October 19, 2020, the Extraordinary General Assembly of Orascom Investment Holding, approved the demerger plan of Orascom Investment Holding S.A.E. according to the horizontal demerger method using the book value of the share and to use the separate financial statements for the financial year ended December 31, 2019, as a basis for the demerger where Orascom Investment Holding S.A.E.(the demerging Company) will still exist and its issued capital shall be reduced by reducing the par value of its shares and will also specialize in performing various investment activities while maintaining its license as a company whose purpose is "to participate in the establishment of all joint stock companies or to recommend shares that issue securities or to increase their capital.".
+Furthermore, the demerger resulted in the establishment of a new company in the name of Orascom Financial Holding S.A.E. (the demerged Company) in the form of an Egyptian joint stock company, subject to the provisions of the Capital Market Law No. 95 of 1992 and its executive regulations, and its purpose is to "participate in the establishment of companies that issue securities or increase their capital and that operate in the fields of non-banking financial activities."
+The companies resulting from the demerger shall be owned by the same shareholders of Orascom Investment Holding at the date of the execution of the demerger having the same ownership percentages for each shareholder before the execution of the demerger.

-The extraordinary general assembly meeting also approved the report issued by the Economic Performance Authority of the General Authority for Investment and Free Zones issued on September 2, 2020, with the net equity of the demerged company based on the financial statements as of December 31, 2019, and which concluded that the book value of the net equity of the demerged company is EGP 2,009,824,600, Where it was agreed that the authorized capital of the demerged company would become EGP 8,130,820,461, and the issued capital amounted to EGP 1,626,164,092.2, distributed over 5,245,690,620 shares with a nominal value of 0.31 Egyptian pounds per share.
+The extraordinary general assembly meeting also approved the report issued by the Economic Performance Authority of the General Authority for Investment and Free Zones issued on September 2, 2020, with the net equity of the demerged company based on the financial statements as of December 31, 2019, and which concluded that the book value of the net equity of the demerged company is EGP 2,009,824,600, where it was agreed that the authorized capital of the demerged company will be EGP 8,130,820,461, and the issued capital amounted to EGP 1,626,164,092.2, distributed over 5,245,690,620 shares with a nominal value of EGP 0.31 per share.